philipwalton/blog/_articles/stopping-event-propagation-breaks-the-web.md

 }
 ```

 Because of the confusion around `return false`, I'd recommend never using it.

-Furthermore, since returning `false` from a jQuery event handler stops the event from propagating, doing so could easily lead to some of the problems described in this article.
+Furthermore, since returning `false` from a jQuery event handler stops the event from propagating, doing so could easily lead to any of the problems described in this article.

-**Note:** If you use jQuery with CoffeeScript (which automatically returns the last expression in a function) make sure you don't end your event handlers with anything the evaluates to the Boolean `false` or you'll have the same issue.
+**Note:** If you use jQuery with CoffeeScript (which automatically returns the last expression in a function) make sure you don't end your event handlers with anything that evaluates to the Boolean `false` or you'll have the same problem.

 ###  Performance